vemuri11/Fake-Job-Prediction/README.md

 Step 1: Install required Python libraries
 Step 2: Run the Python script called main.py
 Step 3: Use the GUI to upload the dataset and click through each step:

 Upload Dataset

 Preprocess Dataset

 Convert Text to TF-IDF

 Run any of the algorithms

 View comparison graph

+📈 RESULTS
+The Random Forest model performed the best, achieving around 97–98% accuracy.
+Other models like SVM and MLP also performed well.
+The class imbalance (more real jobs than fake) was considered during training.

 🧰 TECHNOLOGIES USED
 Python

 Scikit-learn (for ML models)

 NLTK (for NLP processing)

 Pandas and NumPy

 Tkinter (for GUI)

 Matplotlib (for graph visualization)

 💡 WHY THIS PROJECT MATTERS